ADVERTISING

 Pioneer of the UNESCO World Heritage recognition of the Mathildenhöhe dies at the age of 83

-Mayor and Head of Cultural Affairs Hanno Benz praised Burkhardt as an outstanding figure whose work extended far beyond academic teaching:
+Mayor and Head of Cultural Affairs Hanno Benz praised Burkhardt as an outstanding personality whose influence extended far beyond academic teaching:

-"Professor Burkhardt shaped the world of architecture and engineering.
-As a long-standing member of the Advisory Board of the Mathildenhöhe Darmstadt, he enriched their work with professional expertise, cultural-historical understanding, and sustained commitment.
-His contribution to the successful World Heritage application of the Mathildenhöhe was invaluable."
+“Professor Burkhardt shaped the world of architecture and engineering.
+As a long-standing member of the Advisory Board of the Mathildenhöhe Darmstadt, he enriched its work with professional expertise, cultural-historical understanding, and unwavering commitment.
+His contribution to the successful World Heritage Site application of the Mathildenhöhe was invaluable.”

-With his interdisciplinary perspective on architecture, structural engineering, and monument preservation, Burkhardt provided decisive impetus for the substantive precision and quality of the World Heritage application.
-In particular, his sensitivity to the architectural significance of the Mathildenhöhe as a Gesamtkunstwerk (total work of art) and his ability to combine technical and design perspectives made him an indispensable advisor.
+With his interdisciplinary perspective on architecture, structural engineering, and historic preservation, Burkhardt provided crucial impetus for the refinement and quality of the World Heritage application.
+His particular sensitivity to the architectural significance of the Mathildenhöhe as a Gesamtkunstwerk (total work of art), as well as his ability to combine technical and design perspectives, made him an indispensable advisor.

-The recognition of the Mathildenhöhe Darmstadt as a UNESCO World Heritage Site in 2021 is due in no small part to his commitment, Benz continued: "With him, the science city of Darmstadt loses a personality who impressed with his professional competence and human integrity."
+the recognition of the Mathildenhöhe Darmstadt as a UNESCO World Heritage Site in 2021 was also due in no small part to his commitment: "With his passing, the science city of Darmstadt loses a personality who impressed with his professional competence and human integrity."

 (Darmstadt - Red/PSD/Stip)